Multi-Tenant AI Agent Architecture

 Rate Limiting Per Tenant

-Global rate limits are useless in multi-tenant systems.
+Global rate limits are too blunt for multi-tenant systems.
 If your limit is 1,000 tool calls per hour across all tenants, one noisy tenant can starve the others.
 Veto enforces rate limits per tenant, per tool, tracked by tenant context:

 # Rate limits scale with plan tier